tushar-sharma/tushar-sharma.github.io/_posts/2020-03-08-sleep-at-night.md

 published: true
 ---

 It feels great to sleep at night.
 I have a small but a cozy room.
 It’s not lavish or splending.
 It doesn’t even hoard much furniture.
-However it’s as peaceful as it can get.
+However it’s as peaceful as it can get.<!-- truncate_here -->

-I wonder about those unfortunate people who couldn’t sleep at night.
-Some of them are stuck in war-torn countries.
-Around 150 million people are homeless in the world.
-Astonishing 1.6 billion people don’t have proper housing.
-That’s 20 percent of the entire human population.<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>